The Story Of Little Red Riding Hood

 While Little Red Riding Hood was playing, the nasty wolf ran as fast as he could to the heart of the forest and found her Grandmother’s house.

 The Grandmother lived alone.
 She was dreadfully weak and rarely rose from her bed.
-And, as it happened, she was in her bed this very day.
+And, as it happened, she was in her bed that very day.

 The wolf crept up to the front door.